-This resort area and little town are like a more affordable version of Nasa Dua.
+This resort area and little town are like a more affordable version of Nusa Dua.
 Tanjung Benoa offers an interesting mix of relaxation and adventure with the main focus being on excellent cuisine and watersports.
 There’s an interesting middle ground between partying and family-friendly vacations, and the long stretches of beach are perfectly maintained so they’re ideal for anyone that wants some water-based action.

 Why stay in Tanjung Benoa

-Not quite as expensive as Nasa Dua, it’s great for you people that want to experience as much of Bali as possible.
+Not quite as expensive as Nusa Dua, it’s great for you people that want to experience as much of Bali as possible.
 What’s unique about Tanjung Benoa is there are plenty of temples, as well as bars, so it’s very possible to experience the local culture and traditions, and have a nice tourist adventure too.
 Because the town is home to one of the best cooking schools in Bali food has a large part of the appeal, as it offers arguably the best cuisine on the island.

 Why avoid Tanjung Benoa

-While it is significantly cheaper than Nasa Dua it’s not the most affordable part of the island.
+While it is significantly cheaper than Nusa Dua it’s not the most affordable part of the island.
 It can get really crowded, especially during the tourist season so it’s not the ideal place to simply relax.
 For some, it might feel like there’s either not enough nightlife, and for others like it’s too much, so it comes up as a mixed bag to some people.

 A gorgeous little pocket of Balinese culture, Candidasa offers plenty for every visitor.
 It’s not a place with a busy nightlife, but rather a place where culture and history play a large part in its appeal.
 The surrounding nature is absolutely breathtaking, with lotus lagoons and winding pathways into different parts of the area having the biggest draw of the place.
 The locals are more than welcoming, and little independent shops scattered around the place with very unique items for sale, all made by the local community.